Mini French Toast Bites.

 - 1-2 Tablespoons unsalted butter, for greasing the pan

-Serve immediately with butter, maple syrup, powdered sugar, and/or fruit.
+- Serve immediately with butter, maple syrup, confectioners' sugar, and/or fruit.

-*The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
-You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them.
-Likewise, if you have leftover egg custard, you can either discard orgrab regular bread slices and make more french toast.
+The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
+You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them (like this crostini!).
+Likewise, if you have leftover egg custard, you can either discard or grab regular bread slices and make more french toast.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.